Gametophyte: Seed plants

 The female gametophyte in gymnosperms differs from the male gametophyte as it spends its whole life cycle in one organ, the ovule located inside the megastrobilus or female cone.
 Similar to the male gametophyte, the female gametophyte normally is fully dependent on the surrounding sporophytic tissue for nutrients and the two organisms cannot be separated.
 However, the female gametophytes of Ginkgo biloba do contain chlorophyll and can produce some of their own energy, though, not enough to support itself without being supplemented by the sporophyte.
 The female gametophyte forms from a diploid megaspore that undergoes meiosis and starts being singled celled.
 The size of the mature female gametophyte varies drastically between gymnosperm orders.
 In Cycadophyta, Ginkgophyta, Coniferophyta, and some Gnetophyta, the single celled female gametophyte undergoes many cycles of mitosis ending up consisting of thousands of cells once mature.
 At a minimum, two of these cells are egg cells and the rest are haploid somatic cells, but more egg cells may be present and their ploidy, though typically haploid, may vary.
 In select Gnetophyta, the female gametophyte stays singled celled.
 Mitosis does occur, but no cell divisions are ever made.
 This results in the mature female gametophyte in some Gnetophyta having many free nuclei in one cell.
 Once mature, this single celled gametophyte is 90% smaller than the female gametophytes in other gymnosperm orders.
-After fertilization, the remaining female gametophyte tissue in gymnosperms serves as the nutrient source for the developing zygote (even in Gnetophyta where the diploid zygote cell is much smaller then, and for a while lives within the single celled gametophyte).
+After fertilization, the remaining female gametophyte tissue in gymnosperms serves as the nutrient source for the developing zygote (even in Gnetophyta where the diploid zygote cell is much smaller at that stage, and for a while lives within the single celled gametophyte).

 The precursor to the male angiosperm gametophyte is a diploid microspore mother cell located inside the anther.
 Once the microspore undergoes meiosis, 4 haploid cells are formed, each of which is a singled celled male gametophyte.
 The male gametophyte will develop via one or two rounds of mitosis inside the anther.
 This creates a 2 or 3 celled male gametophyte which becomes known as the pollen grain once dehiscing occurs.
 One cell is the tube cell, and the remaining cell/cells are the sperm cells.
 The development of the three celled male gametophyte prior to dehiscing has evolved multiple times and is present in about a third of angiosperm species allowing for faster fertilization after pollination.
 Once pollination occurs, the tube cell grows in size and if the male gametophyte is only 2 cells at this stage, the single sperm cell undergoes mitosis to create a second sperm cell.
 Just like in gymnosperms, the tube cell in angiosperms obtains nutrients from the sporophytic tissue, and may branch out into the pistil tissue or grow directly towards the ovule.
 Once double fertilization is completed, the tube cell and other vegetative cells, if present, are all that remains of the male gametophyte and soon degrade.